Mani007/ExpertDebuggingSkill/Readme.md

 Udacity course for software debugging is one of the best resources here.
 We also prefer a book called Code Complete v2.
 Now imagine a program for HTML tag parser as an example.
 Make sure you have the state-machine diagram, algorithm and a really clear understanding of what type of programme is needed to be written before you actually code.
 Once you complete your code, you will need to start testing it to different inputs with all possible cases and check the output.
 And finally you can write automated tests cases to check all the possible cases for the program.

+#### Devils idea for debugging using print statements on each line of code and its local variables.
+Please dont do that, you will have better way to solve the problems.

 ## Pytest framework